Harry-Hacks/DoDCyberSentinelJune2025/README.md

 # DoDCyberSentinelJune2025
 Write-up from my participation in the DoD Cyber Sentinel CTF, hosted by Correlation One in June 2025.
-I ended up solving 15 (3 of which were bonus flags obtained through slack, practice submission, and post-competiton survey)
+I ended up solving 15 (3 of which were bonus flags obtained through slack, practice submission, and post-competiton survey), to place me 249th out of 2,155 people.

 | Challenge        | Category       | Value  |